Quick answer

 Should I always take the highest-ranked redraw weapon?

 Not automatically.
 The better redraw pick is the one that improves the whole account.
-A slightly lower-ranked weapon can be the smarter stop if it fixes your missing lane better.
+A slightly lower-ranked weapon can be the smarter stop if it covers the role your first pull is missing.

 Is the redraw enough by itself to justify keeping an account?

 Usually no. The redraw is a big advantage, but your first premium pull still matters.
-The best keeps are the ones where both parts of the opening support each other.
+Keep the account when the first pull and redraw result support each other.

 When should I stop caring about redraw optimization?

-The moment the redraw result already lets you move into story with a stable day-one plan.
-After that, account growth is worth more than one cleaner screenshot.
+Stop once the redraw result lets you move into story with a stable day-one plan.
+After that, account growth is worth more than one cleaner opening screenshot.